Water scarcity: a major future problem

-Water is so obvious to us that we can’t even imagine that we would ever run out.
+The existence of water is so obvious to us that we can’t even imagine that we would ever run out.
 Yet a global water crisis looms in the future.
 The World Health Organization (WHO) even states that by 2025 half (!) of the world’s population will live in areas with permanent water scarcity.
-What are the causes and consequences of water scarcity?
+What are the cause and effect of this water scarcity?
 And can we still turn the tide?

 Water scarcity in the world

 Unicef’s report “Thirsting for a Future” shows that 36 countries currently have an extreme shortage of water.
 Recently, major cities such as São Paulo (Brazil), Chennai (India) and Cape Town (South Africa) suffered from acute water shortages.
-Cape Town narrowly escaped Day Zero last year: the day when not a drop would come out of the tap.
+Cape Town narrowly escaped Day Zero last year: no more water, not one drop, from any tap.

-“In the future there will problably be more Days Zero,” Betsy Otto from Amerikaanse World Resource Institute (WRI) states.
-The WRI states that water stress is highest in the Middle East and North Africa – with Qatar as absolute number one.
+“In the future there will probably be more Days Zero,” Betsy Otto from American World Resource Institute (WRI) states.
+The WRI notes that water scarcity is highest in the Middle East and North Africa – with Qatar as absolute number one.

 Causes of water scarcity

 Water scarcity is caused by a complex set of fluctuating, interacting human and ecological factors.
-First of all, water scarcity is due to climate change.
-The increasing periods of persistent heat is caused by global warming, leads to water sources drying out.
-In addition, the availability and quality of water is also threathend by floods, which are caused by rising sea levels due to climate change.
+First of all, water scarcity is caused by climate change.
+The increasing periods of persistent heat are caused by global warming, leading to water sources drying out.
+In addition, the availability and quality of water are also threatened by floods, which are caused by rising sea levels due to climate change.

-Then there is, of course, the water wastage and water pollution on a large scale, which reduces the availability of (safe) water even more.
+Then there is, of course, the water wastage and pollution on a large scale, which reduces the availability of clean water even more.
 Contrast all these problems with a growing world population and water scarcity emerges.

 Without water we can’t live.
 We therefore see that in areas where there is water scarcity, the population starts using polluted water.
 This leads to diseases such as diarrhea, worms or cholera, sometimes even resulting in death.
 Although diarrhea sounds quite harmless to us, it is still the number 1 cause of death among children under the age of 5 in developing countries.